seananderson/llsim-geostat/README.md

 `make.R` runs `geostat.Rmd` under various configurations and creates corresponding `.html` reports.

-`plots-nb2.R` creates several plots used in the report based on the cached output from running `make.R`.
+`plots.R` creates several plots used in the report based on the cached output from running `make.R`.

 `geostat-doc.Rmd` contains a first draft of a write-up describing the analysis and results.